squidsolutions/jssdk-data-widgets/README.md

 * model : an Analysis
 * options :
   * template : a custom Handlebars template
+  * projectManipulateRender : allows new projects to be created / modified directly from the project selector (takes a DOM element)
+  * projectAutomaticLogin : if a new project is being created then automatically log the user in if set to true

 ## DimensionSelector
 *Renders the dimensions of the current Domain as an INPUT.
 Selects and modifies the model if selection changes.
 Optionally works as a single selection*